-- Represented a public university in the sale of a portion of its royalty interest in an orphan drug.
+- A public university in the sale of a portion of its royalty interest in an orphan drug.

-- Represented Ironwood Pharmaceuticals in its licensing agreement with AstraZeneca for the U.S. rights to Zurampic, an FDA-approved treatment for hyberuricemia associated with uncontrolled gout.
+- Ironwood Pharmaceuticals in its commercial licensing agreement with AstraZeneca for the U.S. rights to Zurampic, an FDA-approved treatment for hyperuricemia.

-- Represented Beam Therapeutics in connection with its licenses from Editas Medicine and The Broad Institute.
+- Beam Therapeutics in connection with its licenses from Editas Medicine and The Broad Institute.

-- Represented a leading global biotechnology company in a $300 million joint venture to develop and market biosimilars with a Korea-based company.
+- A leading global biotechnology company in a $300 million joint venture to develop and market biosimilars with a Korea-based company.